Advantour Team: Tashkent Office

 Feruza says that the best spot for a ‘selfie’ in Uzbekistan is Bukhara, a very romantic city with many monuments that can be used as backgrounds.

 If she had a chance, Feruza would go to the Dominican Republic.
 She likes how the name sounds.
 Also, she would love to see the ocean floor.

 Anvar graduated from the Tashkent University of Information Technologies with a major in management in the sphere of communication.
 Before joining Advantour in 2007, Anvar worked in the Uzbek Post Office and a private hotel ‘Rovshan’.
 He speaks four languages: Uzbek, Russian, Turkish and English.
-He is best at making hotel reservations and organizing transport services all around Tashkent.
-There is no accommodation, even the smallest hotel, in Central Asia that Anvar wouldn’t know about.
+Anvar is responsible for organizing tours around Central Asia and thanks to his experience with hotel booking in the recent past, he will offer you the best options for your stay conveniently located near the sights.
 As an experienced traveler, Anvar does not advise going hiking in a dinner jacket as you can’t keep everything you need for your trip in it: matches, salt, knife, cap, sunglasses and tinned food.

 Anvar respects people who are able to work hard and achieve what they want in life.
 He would love to find himself for one day in Samarkand of the 15th century to meet the ruler and the scientist Mirzo Ulugbek.
 It would also be good to go on a trip across South America with Lionel Messi.
 Anvar likes Singapore where Lee Kuan Yew eradicated corruption completely and of course Tashkent just because he was born here.
 He is a great football fan, who loves running after a ball in a game with his colleagues.